Hooray! It’s Mushroom Season Again

 Storing Field Mushrooms

-There’s no point in trying to keep these mushrooms in the fridge.
-A day, two at a pinch, is the most you can hope for.
+There’s no point in trying to keep these mushrooms in the fridge for long.
+A day or two is the most you can hope for.

 In the Kitchen

 But the best way to eat mushrooms is straight from the paddock.
 We love mushroom omelettes and mushroom sauce with a juicy steak.
 Yum!

 But my favourite meal is mushroom risotto.

 And over the years I’ve managed to perfect a slightly unconventional method for cooking a crowd-pleasing risotto.